 Or email Brewer at email@example.com.

-Last year, judges selected three individuals and two couples from more than two dozen nominations made by individuals, clubs, churches, businesses and other organizations:
+Last year, judges selected four recipients from nominations made by individuals, clubs, churches, businesses and other organizations.

 Receiving the 2011 Heart of Service: